acousticrobot/web-16/_pages/toki-pona/lesson-10.md

 - seme li lape lon supa?
 - seme li sin?

+When asking what was done, seme takes the place of the verb

+- sina li seme e ona?

 When you are asking what something is, _seme_ will be infixed in _li_:

-- soweli suwi ni li seme?
+- pipi suwi ni li seme?

 And when asking who or what was acted upon, seme will most likely take the place of the direct object, infixed in _e_:

 - ona li olin e seme?
 - sina li lukin e seme?
-- sina pali lon tenpo seme?
+- jan nasa li pali e seme?

 Additionally, seme can take the place of an adjective when asking which one(s)